-I am feeling blue.
-This painting seems dark.
-She brightened up after we talked.
-Their actions revealed their true colors.
+Color is so entwined with our lives that we can hardly speak of one without invoking the other.
 We link color to emotions, to memories, to people and places, to movements and experiences.
 And yet color is subjective and highly sensitive to visual context.
 As Josef Albers noted, color is “the most relative medium in art.... color deceives continually.”
 This sensitivity, this deception, is an abstraction we experience almost universally.

 I created Quantrian to explore our experience of color.
-Inspired by the artwork of modern art masters Piet Mondrian, Ellsworth Kelly, and many others, Quantrian uses the pure forms of square and line to experiment with hue and shade.
+Inspired by the artwork of modern art masters Piet Mondrian, Ellsworth Kelly, and many others, Quantrian uses the pure forms of square and line and circle to experiment with hue and shade.
 As an ode to Vera Molnár’s “machine imaginaire,” I first imagined a world of abstract geometric paintings where randomness replaced whim and intuition, then I created it.
-I designed and coded the complex algorithm to explore my own personal aesthetic, and gave it broad generative possibilities.
+I designed and coded the original algorithm to explore my personal aesthetic, and gave it broad generative possibilities.

 Molnár said that “the machine, which is thought to be cold and inhuman, can help to realise what is most subjective, unattainable, and profound in a human being” — and to this I would add Agnes Martin's observation: "When you find out what you like, you’re really finding out about yourself."
-By fusing the contextuality of color with the surprise of randomness and the impermanence of fleeting opportunity, each Quantrian painting is a unique fragment of our profound human experience.
+By fusing the contextuality of color with the surprise of randomness and the impermanence of fleeting opportunity, each Quantrian painting is a unique mirror of our profound human experience.